Can I Use the Same Account on Polkadot, Kusama, and Parachains? Print

 1. On the Accounts page, click on the three dots next to your account.

-You will notice a orange warning mark next to your account, notifying you that the account is available on all chains.
+You will notice an orange warning mark next to your account, notifying you that the account is available on all chains.

-However, it is strongly recommended that you use a Ledger account only on one network, otherwise you may lose access to your funds.
-The only exception are Kusama accounts which can be used on Statemin and vice versa.
+However, it is strongly recommended that you use a Ledger account only on one network, otherwise you may lose access to your funds!

 Should I use the same account across different chains?